SebLevDev/cordova-nfc-acr122-plugin/README.md

 If you run the app without a reader attached, you'll get an ArrayIndexOutOfBoundsException exception.

-this project is a refactoring of this source code https://github.com/don/nfc-acr122
+This project is a refactoring of this source code https://github.com/don/nfc-acr122